 - Center your kinara on the mat with your mishumaa saba ready to light.

 - Arrange your “first fruits” around the kinara.
 Fresh pears are a lovely addition to the Kwanzaa table.
 You will also want to include one ear of corn per child in the family.
 If you don’t have kids, you’ll still include one ear for the idea of social parenthood.
 Popcorn is also a great contemporary take on this tradition!

 - Place artisan-made, uplifting gifts on the table.

 - Don’t forget your kikobe cha umoja, a wooden cup used to remind us to give thanks to our ancestors.

 Make it your own

 One of the most exciting aspects of Kwanzaa is that your celebration should reflect you and your family.
-Cook your favorite meals, whether that’s a cozy chicken noodle soup or something that incorporates fruit that you can easily share with visitors such as this pear chicken.
+Cook your favorite meals, whether that’s a cozy chicken noodle soup or something that incorporates fruit that you can easily share with visitors, such as this pear chicken.
 You can decorate the room with ancestral elements like art, masks, and beadwork.
-You can also add elements like fresh tropical flowers that inspire the spirit, joy, and a contemporary take on harvest.
+You can also add elements like fresh tropical flowers that inspire the spirit, the joy, and a contemporary take on harvest.
 Amaryllises are a South African native that will add a pop of color to your Kwanzaa.

 Kwanzaa is a great opportunity to make memories and celebrate all the beauty in the black community.
 Happy Kwanzaa, and have a bountiful year!